Call for Proposals

 - Funding to enable participation in an existing experiential learning opportunity

-This is our first year offering SEE Student Grants, which means that we’re very open in terms of the kinds of applications that can be submitted.
+We’re very open in terms of the kinds of applications that can be submitted.
 We are interested in seeing what ideas you propose and building the program from there!
-If you would like help refining your idea prior to submitting a proposal, please contact firstname.lastname@example.org.
+If you would like help refining your idea prior to submitting a proposal, please contact email@example.com.

 Applications will be evaluated based on their potential to: